Carer roles and challenges

 Being supportive in your carer role

-Taking care of a loved one with cancer is one of the hardest roles anyone can do.
+Taking care of a loved one with cancer can be regarded as an extremely challenging role to undertake.2,3

-You’re often asked to manage medications, get your loved one to appointments, communicate with their healthcare team, make meals, be the patient’s main emotional support, and more.
-The list goes on and on.
+You may be asked to manage medications, take your loved one to appointments, communicate with their healthcare team, make meals, be the key emotional support, and more.1

-Sometimes, all this additional responsibility leaves very little time for you.
+Sometimes, this additional responsibility may leave very little time for you.

 Supporting a loved one

 When people with cancer undergo treatments, the focus is on them and their needs.
-Yet cancer often affects more than just one person.
-In many cases, it’s the entire family, and especially the caregivers – who are also significantly impacted by the experience.
+Yet cancer may often affect more than one person.2 In many cases, it may be the entire family, and, in particular, the caregivers, who may be significantly impacted by the experience.2,3

 Your wellbeing matters

 It’s important to make time for yourself, as your wellbeing still matters.
-Pushing yourself too hard can actually make caregiving and supporting your loved one harder.
+Pushing yourself too hard may actually make caregiving and supporting your loved one more challenging.
 The Cancer Council has information for people who are looking after someone with cancer.
+Find out more here: www.cancercouncil.com.au/cancer-information/carers

-Here are some suggestions to help you prioritise your own health:
+Here are some suggestions to help you prioritise your own health:1

 Read next